muneer78/muneer78.github.io/_posts/2023-02-13-great-lines-the-disgruntled-with-capitalism.md

 ---
-tags: great-lines
+date: 2023-02-13
-title: "Great Lines: The Disgruntled With Capitalism Edition"
+title: The Disgruntled With Capitalism Edition
+tags: newsletter
 ---

 By now, everyone knows that I have been radicalized against the power differential in the employer-employee relationship.
 Here are some memes that say it much better than I ever could.